vplesko/OrbLang/docs/pages/type_system_extended_data_types.md

 };
 ```

-`data` can be used to simply declare a data type, without specifying its elements.
+Data types can also be declared, without specifying their elements.

 ```
 data MyNode;